Lacanianism: Desire

-Last but not least for Lacan, the first person who occupies the place of the Other is the mother and at first the child is at her mercy.
+Last but not least for Lacan, the first person who occupies the place of the Other is the mother, and at first, the child is at her mercy.
 Only when the father articulates desire with the Law by castrating the mother is the subject liberated from desire for the mother.

 History

 Jacques Lacan's lifetime

 Lacan considered the human psyche to be framed within the three orders of The Imaginary, The Symbolic and The Real (RSI).
 The three divisions in their varying emphases also correspond roughly to the development of Lacan's thought.
 As he himself put it in Seminar XXII, "I began with the Imaginary, I then had to chew on the story of the Symbolic...and I finished by putting out for you this famous Real".

 Lacan's early psychoanalytic period spans the 1930s and 1940s.
 His contributions from this period centered on the questions of image, identification and unconscious fantasy.
 Developing Henri Wallon's concept of infant mirroring, he used the idea of the mirror stage to demonstrate the imaginary nature of the ego, in opposition to the views of ego psychology.

-In the fifties, the focus of Lacan's interest shifted to the symbolic order of kinship, culture, social structure and roles—all mediated by the acquisition of language—into which each one of us is born and with which we all have to come to terms.
+In the 1950s, the focus of Lacan's interest shifted to the symbolic order of kinship, culture, social structure, and roles—all mediated by the acquisition of language—into which each one of us is born and with which we all have to come to terms.

 The focus of therapy became that of dealing with disruptions on the part of the Imaginary of the structuring role played by the signifier/Other/Symbolic Order.

 Lacan's approach to psychoanalysis created a dialectic between Freud's thinking and that of both Structuralist thinkers such as Ferdinand de Saussure, as well as with Heidegger, Hegel and other continental philosophers.

-The sixties saw Lacan's attention increasingly focused on what he termed the Real—not external consensual reality, but rather that unconscious element in the personality, linked to trauma, dream and the drive, which resists signification.
+The 1960s saw Lacan's attention increasingly focused on what he termed the Real—not external consensual reality, but rather that unconscious element in the personality, linked to trauma, dream, and the drive, which resists signification.

 The Real was what was lacking or absent from every totalising structural theory; and in the form of jouissance, and the persistence of the symptom or synthome, marked Lacan's shifting of psychoanalysis from modernity to postmodernity.

-Then Real, together with the Imaginary and the Symbolic came to form a triad of "elementary registers."
-Lacan believed these three concepts were inseparably intertwined, and by the 1970s they were an integral part of his thought.
+Then, the Real, together with the Imaginary and the Symbolic, came to form a triad of "elementary registers."
+Lacan believed these three concepts were inseparably intertwined, and by the 1970s, they were an integral part of his thought.